raganwald/raganwald.github.com/_posts/2022-02-14-help-wanted-explained.md

 In the "identical twins" interface, instead of showing six squares, we show three squares, one for each pair of twins that share the same size.

 We represent the two discs of each size as follows.
 If both discs are of the same colour (i.e. representing both discs on the same peg), we show a square of a solid colour.
-For example, in this sibling position, each pair of discs is the same colour:
+If each pair of discs is placed together on its own peg, the naïve representation would be://

 ![Siblings Two Of Each](/assets/images/wordloid/twins/siblings-two-of-each.png)